airswap/airswap-protocols/helpers/wrapper/reports/SECURITY.md

 - There are no methods within the Wrapper that allow the Swap contract or the WETH contract to be changed; the Swap and WETH contracts provided on deployment are permanent.
 There is no functionality whatsoever that allows changing the addresses.
 - **This invariant currently holds as-is.**

-#### 6. Only the taker specified on an order may execute Wrapper.swap.
+#### 6. Only the sender specified on an order may execute Wrapper.swap.

-- Because the taker has authorized the wrapper on the swap contract, the wrapper requires that the sender of the transaction be the same as the takerAddress.
+- Because the sender has authorized the wrapper on the swap contract, the wrapper requires that the sender of the transaction be the same as the order sender.
 - **This invariant holds as-is.**

 #### 6. The contract is safeguarded against re-entrancy attacks that can make unauthorized or unexpected ether or token transfers.